buddhist-uni/buddhist-uni.github.io/_content/canon/tha-ap392+cmy.md

 course: avadana
 tags:
   - karma
-  - rebirth-stories
+  - buddha
 olid: OL57103155M
 year: 2012
 pages: 64
 ---

-This is a Pāli-English translation of ten selected stories from the Apadāna text (Apadāna 39.10).
-It includes commentary that examines unwholesome actions undertaken by the Bodhisatta in past lives and their karmic repercussions when he attained Buddhahood.
-The edition also features extensive footnotes for a broader understanding of the text and Buddhist literature.
+This is a Pāli-English translation of ten stories from the commentary to Apadāna 39.10 on the unwholesome actions undertaken by the Bodhisatta in past lives and their karmic repercussions in his final life.